 Substitutions and Exemptions

-Course substitutions for any of the above requirements must be approved by the academic advisor, the department chairperson, and the Associate Dean for Research and Doctoral Studies.
+Course substitutions for any of the above requirements must be approved by the academic advisor, the department chairperson, and are subject to the approval of the Vice Dean for Academic Affairs.

 Minimum Residence Requirement

 All PhD. and EdD students must complete a minimum of 36 points in residence beyond the master's degree which must be on the graduate level.
 Those students matriculating for the doctorate directly from the baccalaureate are required to complete a minimum of 54 points in residence which must be on the graduate level.
 Undergraduate courses may not be counted as credit toward a doctoral degree.

 With the approval of the academic advisor, appropriate graduate level course work completed at New York University prior to official matriculation (as a non-degree graduate student or taken in excess of a Master’s degree) may be counted toward the residence requirement.
 Please note that no more than 18 credits completed prior to matriculation may be used.